 (1A) If the appeal is a criminal appeal, the Form 16 must be signed by both the appellant and a legal practitioner (if any) acting for the appellant.

+(1B) Subject to subrule (2), the appeal is deemed to be dismissed on filing a Form 16.

 (2) If the appellant is a person under disability (as defined in the RSC Order 70 rule 1), the Form 16 does not have effect unless it is approved by a single judge.

 (3) An application for the approval of a single judge must be filed with an affidavit and, unless a single judge orders otherwise, an opinion by an independent legal practitioner.